|

 data.
 References should be listed in a separate section

 immediately following the text.
-Only references important
+Only references import-

-the number assigned to the reference, not the author.
+only the number assigned to the reference, not the author.

 Journal article